mesosphere/dcos-commons/docs/pages/operations-guide.md

 $ dcos dse update start --package-version="1.1.6-5.0.7"
 ```

 If you are missing mandatory configuration parameters, the `update` command will return an error.

-To supply missing values, you can also provide an `options.json` file (see [Updating configuration](#updating-configuration) below):
+To supply missing configuration values or to override configuration values, you can also provide an `options.json` file (see [Updating configuration](#updating-configuration) below):
 ```bash
 $ dcos dse update start --options=options.json --package-version="1.1.6-5.0.7"
 ```

-If you want to update the configuration options as a full replace, instead of the default hash merge of configuration
-options, add the `--replace=true` flag, as follows:
+The default behavior on update is to merge ‘Default’, ‘Stored’ and ‘Provided’ configurations, in that order, and then
+validate against the schema.
+In some situations, such as when a schema option has been removed, the default behavior
+might result in an invalid configuration.
+You can work around this with `--replace=true` which, when specified,
+will override the ‘Stored’ options with the ‘Provided’ options.
 ```bash
 $ dcos dse update start --options=options.json --replace=true --package-verion="1.1.6-5.0.7"
 ```